MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-compute-page.md

 ms.date: 09/14/2023
 ---

-# Understand the metrics app overview page
+# Understand the metrics app compute page

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-The Microsoft Fabric Capacity Metrics app's overview page provides an overview of your capacity's performance.
+The Microsoft Fabric Capacity Metrics app's compute page provides an overview of your capacity's performance.
 It's divided into the three visuals listed below.
 The top two visuals include a ribbon chart and a line and stacked column chart, and the bottom visual is a matrix table.

 At the top of each page, the **Capacity Name** field allows you to select the capacity the app shows results for.